runekn/vs_rkn_gridlesscrafting/README.md

 If there are enough remaining ingredients to continue crafting, then continuing to hold rick click will continue crafting at a slightly faster pace.

+#### Multi-stage crafting

+In case a recipe requires more tools than can be held at one time, you can start crafting with any of the required tools.
+Instead of producing the recipe output, it will instead produce an Unfinished Craft item.
+This item can be placed on a new crafting surface where you can then proceed to use one or more of the remaining tool requirements in the recipe.
+Only once all required tool has been used will it produce the final recipe output.

+Clicking the handbook hotkey on an Unfinished Craft itemslot will open the handbook page for the recipe output.
+Combining this with list of used tools in the itemslot hover description, allows you to see what tools remains to be used.

 #### Other

 * The crafting surface can de destroyed to reclaim ingredients.